categories

 Essential Editing Requirements for Wedding Photos

-As a professional, it's important to plan your photography editing workflow before you start making creative adjustments.
-Let's explore the essential preparations that ensure your wedding photos are safe, organized, and ready for editing.
+Before we begin, let's lay down some of the prequisites.
+It's important to plan your photography editing workflow before you start making creative adjustments.
+These essential checks ensure your wedding photos are safe, organized, and ready for editing.

 Backup Raw Files